Skip to main content

 These signs can help determine if you or someone you know is in crisis or needs urgent attention:

-• Someone close to you has recently died
+• Someone close to you has recently died or you have suffered another significant loss

 • Having withdrawal symptoms from drugs or alcohol